U.S. Route 21: South Carolina

-US 21 travels 233.2 mi through the state.
+US 21 travels 233.5 mi through the state.
 Beginning at Hunting Island State Park, US 21 travels west toward Beaufort, where it widens to four lanes.
 The route bypasses Beaufort to the south, going through Port Royal, Shell Point, and Burton.
 In the Beaufort area, US 21 passes by the entrances to Parris Island and Marine Corps Air Station Beaufort, the major Marine Corps installations in the area.
 North of Beaufort, US 21 continues as a four-lane divided highway and intersects with US 17.
 The route travels in a wrong-way concurrency with US 17 south for 7 mi before turning north toward Yemassee, where it becomes a rural two-lane road and intersects with US 17 Alternate.
 North of Yemassee, US 21 splits off and crosses I-95 at exit 42.

 The two-lane route continues through rural portions of the state.
 US 21 goes through Smoaks and Branchville and bypasses Orangeburg.
 North of Orangeburg, US 21 runs roughly parallel to I-26 until Gaston where it conjoins US 321 and becomes an urban highway.
 US 21 passes through Cayce, West Columbia, and Columbia.

-North of Columbia, US 21 splits from US 321, reverting to a rural two-lane road parallel to I-77.
+North of Columbia, US 21 splits from US 176 and US 321, before crossing I-20 at exit 71.
+Beyond I-20, US 21 reverts to a rural two-lane road parallel to I-77.
 In York County, US 21 enters urban areas again, connecting Rock Hill and Fort Mill.
 Near the North Carolina state line, US 21 merges with I-77 near Carowinds, then enters North Carolina.